Fair Dealing Policy

 The policy applies to all employees of the College.

-- The dealing must be "fair" as determined by six factors identified through decisions of the Supreme Court of Canada which have provided guidance as to what this test means in a postsecondary institution.
+The second test is that the dealing must be "fair" as determined by six factors identified through decisions of the Supreme Court of Canada which have provided guidance as to what this test means in a postsecondary institution.
 The six factors are explained in article 7 of the following section.

 - Faculty and staff members at Humber College may reproduce and distribute, in paper or electronic form, short excerpts from a copyright-protected work for the purposes of education, research, private study, criticism, review, news reporting, satire and parody.